16 FUN Things To Do At Moraine Lake

 Have Lunch at Minnestimma Lake

-Lake Minnestimma is a beautiful lake that you’ll see by hiking the Larch Valley Trail.
+Lake Minnestimma is a beautiful lake that you’ll see when hiking the Larch Valley Trail.
 It sits right below the significant push-up to Sentinel Pass.
 If you don’t want to hike the final 200 meters up to Sentinel Pass, some at Minnestimma Lake with a packed lunch and enjoy the view of the Ten Peaks.

 Scramble Up Eiffel Peak or Mount Temple

-If you want to try some significant mountain objectives, there are some fantastic scrambles in the area.
+If you want to try some significant mountain objectives, there are fantastic scrambles in the area.
 The first is Effiel Peak, which at 11.3 km distance and almost 1300 meters of elevation gain, is no simple task.
+This is an excellent option for those with plenty of Canadian Rockies hikes and a few scrambles under their belt.

 From the top of Eiffel Peak, you’ll get astounding views of Paradise Valley, Valley of the Ten Peaks, Mount Temple and Moraine Lake.
-Next to Temple, it’s one of the highest mountains you can climb without mountaineering or rock climbing experience.
+Next to nearby Mount Temple, it’s one of the highest mountains you can climb without mountaineering or rock climbing experience.

-To summit Mount Temple, you’ll have to gain 1,682 meters.
-It’s a long day out and needs to be summited at the right time of year; usually, it’s best summitted between mid-July and mid-September as scramblers have to wait for the snow to melt off enough for a safe summit and also time it right before the next season’s snowfall in late September/October.
+Then there is Mount Temple, a popular objective for those who want to climb one of the highest mountains in Alberta.
+At 11,627 ft in elevation, it’s a huge day out.
+To summit Mount Temple, you’ll have to gain a whopping 1,682 meters and deal with a few tough scramble sections.
+It’s a long day out that is best reserved for experienced hikers.
+Additionally, it needs to be summited at the right time of year; usually, it’s best summitted between mid-July and mid-September as scramblers have to wait for the snow to melt off enough for a safe summit and also the time it right before the next season’s snowfall in late September/October.

 Hike to Lake Louise

+Yes you can connect Lake Louise to Moraine Lake via a hiking trail!
 The Paradise Valley trail is an extension of Sentinel Pass mentioned above.
 This 20 km point-to-point hike can begin at either Lake Louise or Moraine Lake.

 Cross Country Ski to Moraine Lake